+A first negative assessment occurs when at least two faculty/professional staff members concurrently report concern in any professional conduct areas listed under dispositions at the semi-annual review or when at least two faculty/professional staff members report concern in any professional conduct areas listed under dispositions at the semi-annual reviews during two consecutive semesters.
 The Undergraduate Programs Director will be the person to contact the student and request that the student meet with the Director.
-The student is expected to arrange a meeting with the Director so that, together, a plan of action can be made that will assist the student in remediation of the deficiency.
+The student is expected to arrange a meeting with the Undergraduate Programs Director so that, together, a plan of action can be made that will assist the student in remediation of the deficiency.

 At the meeting with the Undergraduate Program Director, the student will be provided with a template for developing their plan of action.
 The template will provide an outline of the five components that should be included in the plan, a sample student action plan, the Pennsylvania Department of Education (PDE) Code of Professional Practice and Conduct for Educators, and a copy of Appendix C from the Undergraduate Student Handbook (The Evaluation of Student Dispositions).
 The student must sign the plan of action.
 A copy of the plan will be placed in the student's file in the Undergraduate Program Director's office.
-Remediation could be as simple as attending classes more regularly.
+Remediation could be as simple as attending classes regularly.
 Remediation may also require more formal actions such as participation in career counseling or a counseling program.

 It is important to note that the semi-annual review is an attempt to assist the student in professional growth.
-Should a student receive a first negative assessment and remediate the area(s) of deficiency.
+Should a student receive a first negative assessment and remediate the area(s) of deficiency, no further remediation is required for that negative assessment.
 However, a second negative assessment would indicate that the dispositions deficiency remains and is cause for referral to the Chair of the Education Department.
-A second negative assessment occurs when at least one faculty/professional staff member reports concern in any conduct area listed under dispositions at the semi-annual review in the semester following the first negative assessment
+A second negative assessment occurs when at least one faculty/professional staff member reports concern in any conduct area listed under dispositions at the semi-annual review in the semester following the first negative assessment.